 I came up with this soup this morning while I was trying to clear out our fridge.
-Every couple of weeks at Costco we buy a giant bag of organic baby carrots but we never finish that dang bag!
+Every couple of weeks at Costco we buy a giant bag of organic baby carrots but we never finish that dang bag.
 Never, ever, ever, never have.
-Don’t get me wrong, we eat them and the girls love them for snacks but there are just so.many.carrots!
+Don’t get me wrong, we eat them and the girls love them for snacks but there are just so.many.carrots.
+We are not a family of rabbits.
 They usually end up in the compost.
 So today as our groceries are running low before my next big grocery trip, I decided to make use of the sad carrots awaiting their demise.
 It’s safe to say that after today, I’m pretty sure we’ll finally be finishing that giant bag of carrots each time. 🙂

 Once I decided I wanted to make carrot soup, I didn’t want to make *just* carrot soup because, quite honestly, it reminds me of baby food.
 I wanted a bit more complexity to the flavors.
 I had coconut milk on hand and my mind started turning and ended up on Thai.
 The final result was more than I had hoped for.
 One of my favorite dishes before was always Pad Thai, and the flavors in there are pretty close.
 So if you love Pad Thai, you will love this!

 I’m a self professed spice queen.
 And while I like to put hot sauce on any and everything, I kept this soup mild because I wanted to be able to give it to the kiddos.
 There is some garlic chili paste in it, but it’s not enough to add heat.
 If you want more heat, then by all means add away.
 I ended up garnishing mine with additional chili paste.
-As far as a chili paste that doesn’t have added ingredients like preservatives and sugar, Plaid & Paleo has a great one here.
+As far as a chili paste that doesn’t have added ingredients like preservatives and sugar, I recommend Yai’s Thai brand or Plaid & Paleo has a great one you can make from home here.

 Final tip.
-Once I had all of the ingredients into the pot, I gave it one final quick “whirr” with the immersion blender to incorporate and blend everything evenly.
-If you don’t have an immersion blender, no worries it will still be great!
+Once I add all of the ingredients into the pot, I gave it one final quick “whirr” with the immersion blender to incorporate and blend everything evenly.
+If you don’t have an immersion blender, no worries it will still be great.

 If you’re looking for another popular vegetables based soup on my blog, I recommend you try my Roasted Cauliflower Soup with Bacon + Thyme.
-That one is another great way to sneak a load of veggies into a flavorful bowl of soup.
+That’s another great way to sneak a load of veggies into a flavorful bowl of soup.

 Thai Carrot Soup